 Move the caret to a position suitable for a loop

 Type "forr" and, if necessary, move the selection to "for loop forward", which is the title associated with the VA Snippet.
 (If you have an IDE with built-in code snippets, your listbox may include the Microsoft equivalent: forr.)

-Select "for loop forward" to open the dialog for user prompts, and select OK to complete expansion of the VA Snippet
+Select "for loop forward" to see the in-line prompt and complete expansion of the VA Snippet.